You should be tested for coeliac disease if you have any 1 of these symptoms:

 In the first few months after being diagnosed, many people accidentally eat foods that contain gluten, which may trigger a return of their symptoms.

-You can learn more about coeliac disease and receive practical advice about switching to a gluten-free diet by contacting your local coeliac disease support group.
+You can learn more about coeliac disease and receive practical advice about following a gluten-free diet from your local coeliac disease support group.

-The Coeliac UK website provides further information as well as advice and details of support groups in your area.
+The Coeliac UK website provides information and advice about coeliac disease, plus details of support groups in your area.